ATTENTION PARENTS: 5 Ways to Help your Son or Daughter in the Lead up to the HPAT

 You can help your son or daughter by taking responsibility for the practicalities associated with HPAT.
-Offer to read through the HPAT Information Booklet carefully, review the correspondence from ACER and ensure that your son or daughter has everything they need for test day (importantly, acceptable identification, admission ticket, stationery).
-Plan how you will get to the HPAT test venue and drive them there if possible.
+Offer to read through the HPAT Information Booklet carefully, review the correspondence from ACER and ensure that your son or daughter has everything they need for test day (importantly, acceptable photo-bearing identification).
 Make them their favourite breakfast or lunch on the day of HPAT (one with lots of complex carbohydrates and/or lean protein to keep up their energy levels).
 This will help reduce stress and allow your son or daughter to focus solely on the task at hand – succeeding in HPAT.

 Remember, your involvement in the HPAT preparation process can significantly help your son or daughter when preparing for this difficult test!